 The moral panic was not just confined to Greenwich.
-Bartholomew Fair in Smithfield, which had run for over seven centuries, was gradually wound down by the city authorities from 1840 following petitions in part from a wave of evangelism.
+Bartholomew Fair in Smithfield, which had run for over seven centuries, was gradually wound down by the city authorities from 1840 following petitions, in part from a growing wave of evangelism.
 Despite protection by a Royal Charter, the city burghers hatched a plan to remove the side-shows that attracted the undesirables through a mixture of regulation and excessive charging.
 Although continuing in a limited form, the joie de vivre was lost, and it eventually shut in 1855.
 Another famous Fair in London, at Camberwell, also closed that year.

 Charles Dickens did not share the moral panic against the perceived debauchery and public disorder that these Fairs brought.
-Dickens championed the right of all men and women to carefree amusements and dedicated himself to the creation of imaginative pleasure.
-He had channelled his love of entertainment into his works.
-The Richardson’s show at Greenwich clearly made an impression on Dickens, who just a few years later would incorporate a travelling theatrical troupe into his novel Nicholas Nickleby.
+He championed the right of all men and women to carefree amusements and dedicated himself to the creation of imaginative pleasure.
+Dickens had channelled his love of entertainment into his works.
+The Richardson’s show at Greenwich clearly made an impression on the author, who just a few years later would incorporate a travelling theatrical troupe into his novel Nicholas Nickleby.

 In an article in 1850 entitled Amusements of the People, he criticized that “the upper half of the world neither knows nor greatly cares how the lower half amuses itself“.

 With the foremost annual Fair in London gone, it was only a matter of time before the dominos fell around it.
-Greenwich was now the big player in London and more pleasures seekers led more pressures on the town.
+Greenwich was now the big player in London and more pleasures seekers led to more pressures on the town.
 In 1843 a report of the Fair at Easter in The Spectator reported the crowd at levels of 100,000 which “has become almost a transmigration of moribund Bartholomew’s“.
 The Greenwich Railway, London’s first passenger railway which opened in 1838, was able to truck in even greater numbers.
 At the 1846 Fair, the railway reported it was running trains every 5 minutes at one point, and carried an estimated 30,000 people running services until 2am.